Fundament-Software/scopes/doc/module-Array.rst

       Construct a new element with arguments `args...` directly in a newly assigned slot of array `self`.
 When the `array` is of `GrowingArray` type, this operation will transparently resize the array's storage.
+   .. inline:: (emplace-append-many self size args...)

+      Construct a new element with arguments `args...` directly in a newly assigned slot of array `self`.
+When the `array` is of `GrowingArray` type, this operation will transparently resize the array's storage.
+   .. fn:: (resize self count args...)

+      Resize the array to the specified count.
+Items are apppend or removed to meet the desired count.
    .. inline:: (sort self key)

       Sort elements of array `self` from smallest to largest, either using the `<` operator supplied by the element type, or by using the key supplied by the callable `key`, which is expected to return a comparable value for each element value supplied.
+   .. fn:: (swap self a b)

+      Safely swap the contents of two indices.
 .. type:: FixedArray

    An opaque type of supertype `Array`.